Nexis-Network/homepage/content/docs/guides/autoscaling-guide.md

 ---
-title: Enable Autoscaling in Exzo Network
+title: Enable Autoscaling in Nexis Network
-subtitle: Learn how to enable Exzo Network's Autoscaling feature to automatically scale compute resources on demand
+subtitle: Learn how to enable Nexis Network's Autoscaling feature to automatically scale compute resources on demand
 enableTableOfContents: true
 updatedOn: '2023-10-24T18:56:54.982Z'
 ---

-Exzo Network's Autoscaling feature dynamically adjusts the amount of compute resources allocated to a Exzo Network compute endpoint in response to the current workload, eliminating the need for manual intervention.
-This guide demonstrates how to enable _Autoscaling_ in your Exzo Network project.
+Nexis Network's Autoscaling feature dynamically adjusts the amount of compute resources allocated to a Nexis Network compute endpoint in response to the current workload, eliminating the need for manual intervention.
+This guide demonstrates how to enable _Autoscaling_ in your Nexis Network project.

-_Autoscaling_ is a [Exzo Network Pro Plan](/docs/introduction/pro-plan) feature.
-Exzo Network Pro Plan users can enable Autoscaling for a new project, for an existing project, or for an individual compute endpoint. _Autoscaling_ is supported with both read-write and read-only compute endpoints.
-Read-only compute endpoints enable Exzo Network's [Read replica](/docs/introduction/read-replicas) feature.
+_Autoscaling_ is a [Nexis Network Pro Plan](/docs/introduction/pro-plan) feature.
+Nexis Network Pro Plan users can enable Autoscaling for a new project, for an existing project, or for an individual compute endpoint. _Autoscaling_ is supported with both read-write and read-only compute endpoints.
+Read-only compute endpoints enable Nexis Network's [Read replica](/docs/introduction/read-replicas) feature.

 ## Enable Autoscaling for a new project